 "There is a huge difference between what people actually know and how much they think they know." – Nassim Taleb

-Unlike a shelf or bookcase filled with previously read books, an anti-library serves as a tangible reminder of all unread books—books that may contain valuable information or insights—but which a person hasn’t yet had the opportunity to access.
-With an estimated 3,000 new books being published daily and the rate of scientific knowledge purported to be doubling every seven years, it is safe to assume that there is a growing body of knowledge which is relevant to you and your business but which you remain blissfully unaware.
+Unlike a shelf or bookcase filled with previously read books, an anti-library houses unread books that contain valuable information but which you haven’t had a chance to access.
+With an estimated 3,000 new books being published daily and the rate of scientific knowledge purported to be doubling every seven years, it is safe to assume that there is a growing body of knowledge which is relevant to you and your business.

-You are, of course, free to ignore this advice but remember this: What you don’t know can kill you—almost as easily as a deer.
+You are free to ignore this advice but remember this: What you don’t know can kill you — almost as easily as a deer.